1 - Call Manhattan Active® API

 Before You Begin

-You will need access to the Manhattan Active® Platform application and a Maactive System Administrator role to configure security properties in the Access Management 2.0 administration user interface.
+You will need access to the Manhattan Active® Platform solution and a Maactive System Administrator role to configure security properties in the Access Management 2.0 administration user interface.

 To access the administration UI, go to your Access Management 2.0 URL (https://<unique_id>-auth.<domain_name>/auth/admin/maactive/console/).
 After you log in, administration UI will look something like this: